Zenlytic/zenlytic-docs/docs/6_connecting_with_python/3_connection_setup/connecting.md

   "location": "~/Desktop/my-data-model-repo",
   "connections": [
     {
-      "name": "mycompany",              # The name of the connection in LookML or yaml (you'll see this in model files) "type": "snowflake",
+      "name": "mycompany",              # The name of the connection in yaml (you'll see this in model files) or the dbt profile name
+      "type": "snowflake",
       "account": "2e12ewdq.us-east-1",
       "username": "demo_user",